ycpcs/cs402-spring2025/index.md

 * 1-31-25: All of the Project Milestone assignments and the Final Report assignment have been posted.
 Please review the RevMetrix assignment schedule for the assignment descriptions and the due dates.

-* 1-31-25: The due dates for your project's [Detailed Proposal and Design] (assign03)](./assign/assign03.html) have been posted.
+* 1-31-25: The due dates for your project's [Detailed Proposal and Design (assign03)](./assign/assign03.html) have been posted.
 Check the RevMetrix project page for details.

 * 1-31-25: The due dates for your [Individual Proposal and Wish List (assign01)](./assign/assign01.html) have been posted.
 Check the RevMetrix project page for details.